sahasatvik/typst-theorems/differential_calculus.typ

   "exercise",
   "Exercise",
   stroke: rgb("#ffaaaa") + 1pt,
-  base: "",             // Unattached: count globally
-).with(numbering: "I")  // Use Roman numerals
+  base: none,           // Unattached: count globally ).with(numbering: "I")  // Use Roman numerals

 // Examples and remarks are not numbered